scotopotomas/TidyDataProject/README.md

   * After combining the data sets I remove the original data sets to clear up memory.

-  * Once this step is completed I have merged the training and test data sets, though the resulting data set is still in three different pieces: x, y and subject.
+  * Once this step is completed I have completed requirement 1 and merged the training and test data sets, though the resulting data set is still in three different pieces: x, y and subject.

 ### Step 3: Label and filter data sets.

   * Add meaningful labels to the y and subject data sets.
 I label the variable in the y data set "activityid" (since it contains the id associated with each specific activity) and I label the variable in the subject data set "subject" (since it indicates which of the 30 subjects the observation reflects.)

   * Add feature labels to the x data set.
 I start by assigning the feature names data to the column names of the x data set.
+This replaces the automated variable names, X1-X561, with descriptive names of what the variables represent.

   * The assignment asks that only measurements on the mean and standard deviation for each measurement are used.
 To ensure that I only include those measurements I filter the x data to only include variables with "mean()" or "std()" in the variable name.
 I assume the additional variables (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) should be excluded from the data as these are based on angle measurements rather than means.
 I also exclude the meanFreq() estimates as they represent a weighted average of the frequency components rather than an average of the raw data components.
-After filtering the data I'm left with 66 of the 561 features, with names included.
+After filtering the data I'm left with 66 of the 561 features, with descriptive names included.

   * Clean up the feature names.
 I remove the identifier number at the beginning of the feature name using the strsplit and sapply functions.
 I also remove the parentheses and replace the dashes with underscores.
 As an example:

      - 1 tBodyAcc-mean()-X -> tBodyAcc_mean_X

   * Lastly I bind together the x, y and subject data sets using bind_cols into a single data set.
 This data set consists of a column of subject identifiers, activityids and the 66 mean and std features of the x data set.
 This data set meets requirements 2 and 4 as all variables have descriptive names that identify what is being measured and only mean and std features are included.
 I consider the variable names descriptive since they relate directly to the original data that was recorded and using the code book their meaning can be understood.
+While the names are not entirely self-explanatory, they would be understood by someone who had read the experiment method and the code book.

 ### Step 4: Add activity labels and reorder data set.